Chronological overview of Greiner’s life and ministry

 After a few years, Gobaw (i.e. Gebru Desta) joined the team.
 He taught at school and helped with the Sunday services.

-1886: The Protestant missionaries are asked to leave the country.
+1886: The Protestant missionaries were asked to leave the country.
 On his way home, Greiner was robbed of his luggage near Tadjoura.
-Several manuscripts have been lost: Greiner’s translation of the prophetic books of the Old Testament and probably also the manuscripts that aläqa Zännäb left behind after his death in 1876.
+Greiner’s translation of the prophetic books of the Old Testament was lost, and probably also the manuscripts that aläqa Zännäb left after his death in 1876.

 1886‒87: In search of a new field of work